Continuoolithus: History

 Eggs have been known from the Two Medicine Formation in Montana since 1979.
 In 1990, Continuoolithus specimens, found at the Egg Mountain locality, were first described in detail by paleontologists Karl Hirsch and Betty Quinn, but they did not give them a parataxonomic name.
 At that time, prominent American paleontologist Jack Horner believed them to be eggs of Troodon based on the appearance of the embryonic remains.
 However, after further analysis of the embryo, Horner concluded that it could not be taxonomically identified.
 The eggs were conclusively shown not to be Troodon when the structurally quite distinct Prismatoolithus (previously thought to be eggs of Orodromeus) were shown to be Troodon by more thorough study of the preserved embryo.

 In 1996, Canadian paleontologists Darla Zelenitsky, L.V.
 Hills and Phillip Currie named Continuoolithus based on newly discovered remains in Alberta.
 They noted similarity between the new specimens and the ?Troodon eggs of Two Medicine, but the Two Medicine eggs would not be formally assigned to Continuoolithus until Zelenitsky and Sloboda (2005), at which time they also reported the first occurrence of Continuoolithus in the Dinosaur Park Formation.

 A nesting trace of Continuoolithus was excavated in 1994 at the Flaming Cliffs locality in Two Medicine.
 It was not prepared and described until 2012, when Rebecca Joy Schaff analyzed this nest and other Continuoolithus specimens extensively in her masters thesis at Montana State University.
 In 2015, she, and her advisor Frankie Jackson, along with David Varricchio and James Schmitt published these results in the journal PALAIOS.

 In 2008, Ed Welsh and Julia Sankey published the first report of fossil dinosaur eggs from Texas, discovered in the Aguja Formation.
 They described several eggshell fragments, including some that were comparable to Continuoolithus, but perhaps more similar to the elongatoolithid Macroelongatoolithus in their ornamentation.
 In 2011, Kohei Tanaka et al. described numerous eggshell fragments from the Fruitland Formation in New Mexico, including a few fragments referable to Continuoolithus sp.

 In 2017, a team of Canadian paleontologists led by Darla Zelenitsky reported the discovery of a pair of Continuoolithus shell fragments at the Willow Creek Formation in Alberta, representing the first fossils of the oogenus found in the Maastrichtian.
 The same year, Zelenitsky et al. also discovered the first Continuoolithus specimens in the Santonian, found at the Milk River Formation, also in Alberta.
+In 2025, Hedge et al. reported on new discoveries of Continuoolithu at the Mussentuchit Member of the Cedar Mountain Formation, and argued that Continuoolithus should again be classified as an elongatoolithid.

 The oogenus and oospecies Spongioolithus hirschi was first named in 1999 by Emily Bray, based on numerous eggshell fragments discovered at the North Horn Formation.
-She classified it as a distinct type within Elongatoolithus.
+She classified it as a distinct type within Elongatoolithidae.
 However, this oospecies is indistinguishable from C. canadensis, so in 2018, Jared Voris, Zelenitsky, Therrien, and Tanaka synonymized the oospecies.